 What about A Roads?

-"A" roads are the UK's older long distance highways.
+"A" roads are the UK's older long-distance highways.
 Most, but not, all are limited access.
 They are similar to the old interstate systems in the USA such as US Route 66 or US Route 1.
 "A" roads that have been modernized to Motorway standards are designated with an M in parenthesis, like this: A14 (M).
-That means that Motorway speed limits apply.Usually... these are short stretches of older roads that have been widened and modernized in areas where there are no Motorways.
-Suffolk, for example, has several of these.Continue to 4 of 10 below.
+That means that Motorway speed limits apply.Usually these... are short stretches of older roads that have been widened and modernized in areas where there are no Motorways.
+Suffolk, for example, has several of these.Continue to 5 of 11 below.